 - Representations of the four elements:

 - A continual light to represent the fire that always illuminates.
 Traditionally, this would be a candle or oil lamp, but in modern times (due to safety) you can use a small lamp or night light.
+However, during prayers, rituals, or meditation, candles can be safely used.

 - a bowl or glass of water